Julianne2025/Data-Analytics-Portfolio/README.md

 ***Business Q&A***:  KPIs, FY2008 Actual vs Prior Year Actual.

 ***Business Problems***:  Lack of performance analysis and tracking.
 Financial reports were not provided until after monthly accounting close.
+Data is from profit and loss financial statements that did not include COGS detail or budget data.